jelix/ldapdao-module/README.md

 between `%%`.
 Example: `searchGroupFilter="(&(objectClass=posixGroup)(member=%%givenName%%))"`

-Warning : setting `searchGroupFilter` will remove the user from any other application groups that don't match the ldap group.
+Warning : setting `searchGroupFilter` will remove the user from any other application groups that don't match the ldap group, except default groups of user into the application, when `searchGroupKeepUserInDefaultGroups` is set to `on`.
 If you don't want a groups synchronization, leave `searchGroupFilter` empty.

 With `searchGroupProperty`, you must indicate the ldap attribute that contains the group name.
 Ex: `searchGroupProperty="cn"`.